bahadircolak44/WeatherForecast/README.md

 -    # Docker
     $ docker-compose up

- If you want to use docker, you should change database settings in settings.py.
+ - If you want to use docker, you should change database settings in settings.py.
     Use postgresql, command out sqlite.
+ - Nginx has been implemented, need to be command out from docker-compose.yaml

 or